LinkFalcon0921/LinkFalcon0921/README.md

 Steadily growing into people management and recently into <img src="https://raw.githubusercontent.com/DennisHartrampf/DennisHartrampf/master/img/angular.svg" alt="" height="20"> Angular.
 </p>

-** I’m currently open for: An Intern or a new job opportunity as Backend:, Mobile📱 or Web Development. ** <!-- this is MY RESUME. -->
+**I’m currently open for: An Intern or a new job opportunity as Backend:, Mobile📱 or Web Development.**
 <hr>

 ### Badges